nginxinc/nginx-basics-workshops/labs/lab3/readme.md

 >Don't forget - Save any Docker containers/images, docker compose, NGINX config files and Notes you may want for future reference.

->If you are finished with this lab, you can use Docker Compose to shut down your test environment:
+>If you are finished with this lab, you can use Docker Compose to shut down your test environment.
+Make sure you are in the `lab3` folder:

 ```bash
 cd lab3